fxsp/StableDiffusionIntegration/readme.md

 6. "fetch images" button would create a cop2net in /out and images are in it.

 Don't forget install pip and keyboard module for Houdini Python.

+If you wonder why there is only optimized img2img python script.
+My graphic can't handle original scripts, so that I can only test with optimized version.